Intracompany Federation with Domain Sharing for Microsoft Teams and Cisco Webex

-Let’s consider the example of DynaCorp, whose domain, dynacorp.com, was initially registered as a Cisco Webex Teams domain.
-When DynaCorp registers the same domain—dynacorp.com—for Microsoft Teams, the federation between its internal Cisco Webex Teams and the external partners on Microsoft Skype for Business Online or Microsoft Teams stops working.
+Let’s consider the example of DynaCorp, whose domain, dynacorp.com, was initially registered as a Cisco Webex domain.
+When DynaCorp registers the same domain—dynacorp.com—for Microsoft Teams, the federation between its internal Cisco Webex and the external partners on Microsoft Skype for Business Online or Microsoft Teams stops working.

-The problem is that Microsoft SIP Interoperability Gateway treats the traffic from Microsoft Skype for Business Online to DynaCorp’s Webex Teams as local and tries to route it to DynaCorp’s Microsoft Teams.
-As a result, the users on Cisco Webex Teams can initiate chat sessions with their external partners on Skype for Business Online.
+The problem is that Microsoft SIP Interoperability Gateway treats the traffic from Microsoft Skype for Business Online to DynaCorp’s Cisco Webex as local and tries to route it to DynaCorp’s Microsoft Teams.
+As a result, the users on Cisco Webex can initiate chat sessions with their external partners on Skype for Business Online.
 However, Skype for Business Online users can not start a chat session.

 To solve this problem, NextPlane uses virtual domains that help differentiate local traffic from the federated traffic.
 Using virtual domains, Microsoft SIP Interoperability Gateway can route the traffic from the Microsoft cloud-based platform to the NextPlane ConverseCloud Service.
-From there, NextPlane ConverseCloud strips the virtual domain name and sends it to the correct destination—DynaCorp’s Cisco Webex Teams.
+From there, NextPlane ConverseCloud strips the virtual domain name and sends it to the correct destination—DynaCorp’s Cisco Webex.